lintoniel/Furniture-Shop/README.md

 # Furniture-Shop
-Desctop version of website with grid and jQuery
+Desktop version of website with grid and jQuery